 Smith, K.M., & Apicella, C.L.
 Partner choice in human evolution: The role of character, hunting ability, and reciprocity in Hadza campmate selection.
 [OSF]

 Smith, K.M., & Apicella, C.L.
 Hadza hunter-gatherers disagree on perceptions of moral character.
-Accepted at Social Psychological and Personality Science.
+In press at Social Psychological and Personality Science.
 [OSF]

 Smith, K.M., Larroucau, T., Mabulla, I.A., & Apicella, C.L.
 Hunter-gatherers maintain assortativity in cooperation despite high-levels of residential change and mixing.
 Current Biology, 28, 3152-3157.
 [SI] [OSF] [Video]